-OpenVPN: Incredibly fast, rugged, and secure.
+OpenVPN: Fast, rugged, and secure.
 Works on all devices and platforms without breaking a sweat.
-Only slight drawback is that manual configuration is tedious and uncomfortable.
-Generally use the OpenVPN protocol whenever available.
+The only slight drawback is that manual configuration is tedious and uncomfortable.
+Generally use the OpenVPN protocol if Lightway is not available.

 IKEv2: Most suited for mobile devices, particularly if you’re using a BlackBerry.
-Is stable, fast, and secure.
-A solid alternative to OpenVPN.
+Stable, fast, and secure.
+A solid alternative to Lightway and OpenVPN.

 PPTP: The oldest VPN protocol in use today, but also the most poorly configured.
 Offers top-notch speed but incredibly lax security and is likely compromised by state actors.
 Avoid PPTP.